Education Bureau

-The Education Bureau (EDB) is responsible for formulating and implementing education policies in Hong Kong.
+The Education Bureau (EDB) is a policy bureau responsible for formulating and implementing education policies in Hong Kong.

 The bureau is headed by the Secretary for Education and oversees agencies including University Grants Committee and Student Finance Office.

 History

 The Education Department (教育署 and 教育司署 before 1983) was responsible for education matters in the territory, with the exception of post-secondary and tertiary education.
 In 2003, the department was abolished and a new bureau, the Education and Manpower Bureau (教育統籌局 abbreviated EMB) was formed.
 In July 2007, under newly re-elected Chief Executive Donald Tsang, the manpower portfolio was split away to the new Labour and Welfare Bureau, leaving this body as the Education Bureau.
 The bureau was formerly housed at the Former French Mission Building.

+In 2022, the Education Bureau introduced the Citizenship and Social Development subject, to replace Liberal Studies as one of the four core subjects in senior secondary education.
+As part of the subject, students will participate in fully subsidized field trips to mainland China.
+The trips range from two to five days in duration, with destinations such as Guangzhou, Shenzhen, and Hunan.
+The itinerary for the two-day trips includes visits to the Memorial Museum of Sun Yat-sen's mansion and the former site of the Whampoa Military Academy in Guangzhou.
+Another two-day trip involves exploring the Deqing Palace, a historical site in Zhaoqing city, where students learn about the ancient imperial examination system and Confucianism.

+In August 2023, officials from Hong Kong and Guangdong signed a framework agreement to strengthen education exchanges and cooperation between schools in the two regions.
+The agreement aimed to promote collaboration and exchanges in education, nurture talent for the development of the Greater Bay Area, and contribute to the development of both regions.
+It encourages higher education institutions to collaborate on education services, talent cultivation, and technology exchanges.

+The agreement also focuses on enhancing cooperation in vocational education, promoting the establishment of sister schools, facilitating exchange activities, and improving the quality of such exchanges.
+The Vocational Training Council signed a memorandum of understanding with Guangdong to initiate collaborative projects and establish the GBA Vocational Education Park.
+The agreement also involves Guangdong supporting the VTC's mainland operation center and providing guidance for the GBA Explorer Trip program, which aims to enhance students' understanding of GBA developments.

 Structure

-The bureau mainly consists of seven branches, which are responsible for different policies.
+The bureau consists of six branches, which are responsible for different policies.
 Each branch is led by a Deputy Secretary for Education.